Structure-Grounded Pretraining for Text-to-SQL: Creating a More Realistic Evaluation Set

-As one of the first datasets to study cross-database text-to-SQL, Spider has been a widely used benchmark in accessing model's ability to generalize to unseen programs and databases.
-However, as pointed out by \citet{suhr2020exploring}, Spider eases the task by using utterances that closely match their paired SQL queries, for example by explicitly mentioning the column names in the question.
-While in practice, the NL references to columns usually differ from the original column name.
-To cope with the problem, \citet{suhr2020exploring} propose to train the model with cross-domain dataset like Spider, and add another eight single-domain datasets like ATIS \cite{hemphill1990atis,dahl1994expandingatis} and GeoQuery \cite{zelle1996geo} for evaluation.
-However, some of the datasets differ a lot from Spider, introducing many novel query structures and dataset conventions.
-As we can see from \cref{tab:data}, the model \cite{suhr2020exploring} has very poor performance in some datasets.
+As one of the first datasets to study cross-database text-to-SQL, Spider has been a widely used benchmark in assessing a model's ability to generalize to unseen programs and databases.
+However, as pointed out by \citet{suhr2020exploring}, Spider eases the task by using utterances that closely match their paired SQL queries, for example by explicitly mentioning the column names in the question, while in practice NL references to columns usually differ from the original column name.
+To alleviate this problem, \citet{suhr2020exploring} propose to train the model with cross-domain dataset like Spider, and add another eight single-domain datasets like ATIS \cite{hemphill1990atis,dahl1994expandingatis} and GeoQuery \cite{zelle1996geo} for evaluation.
+However, some of the datasets differ a lot from Spider, introducing many novel query structures and dataset conventions.\footnote{Some of the datasets contain operators that are not covered by Spider grammar or novel query structure like self join that does not exist in the training corpus.} As we can see from \cref{tab:data}, their model \cite{suhr2020exploring} has very poor performance in some datasets.
 In light of this, we present a new realistic and challenging evaluation set based on Spider.
-We first select a complex subset from the Spider development set where there are columns compared against values or used in clauses like \texttt{ORDER BY}.
-We then manually modify the NL questions in the subset to remove the explicit mention of columns names, except for the columns in the \texttt{SELECT} clause, while keep the SQL queries unchanged.
-This way we do not introduce extra challenges like adapting to new query structures but make it possible to fairly assess the model's capability in aligning text and tables.
-To make a more comprehensive comparison, we also include two datasets from \citet{suhr2020exploring}, IMDB \cite{yaghmazadeh2017sqlizer} and GeoQuery, on which existing models can achieve fair performance without finetuning with in-domain data.
+We first select a complex subset from the Spider dev set where there are columns compared against values or used in clauses like \texttt{ORDER BY}.
+We then manually modify the NL questions in the subset ourselves to remove or paraphrase explicit mentions of columns names, except for the columns in \texttt{SELECT} clauses, while keeping the SQL queries unchanged.
+Some examples are shown in \cref{tab:new_eva}.
+This way we do not introduce extra challenges like adapting to new query structures but make it possible to fairly assess the model's capability in aligning text and tables. \nop{We also include two datasets from \citet{suhr2020exploring}, IMDB \cite{yaghmazadeh2017sqlizer} and GeoQuery, on which existing models can achieve fair performance without finetuning with in-domain data.
+We follow the same filtering process as \citet{suhr2020exploring} and transform the datasets to the same format as Spider.
+Examples that are not compatible with Spider grammar are removed. }To make a more comprehensive comparison, we will also report results on the original \citet{suhr2020exploring} datasets. \nop{Huan: I wonder since we are also reporting on their original datasets, why do we still transform IMDB and GeoQuery and report on them separately in Table 4 and 5?}